What Is a PsyD? Your Degree Guide

 The courses you take during the rest of the program typically depend on your chosen concentration.
 For example, a forensic psychology concentration may include criminal and family law courses.
 If you choose a concentration in organizational psychology, you may take courses in applied psychology theory, including social, cognitive, and media psychology.
 Some programs also require clinical work or an internship.

 Each school establishes its entry requirements for PsyD programs, and many of them require at least a bachelor's degree, an application, and a resume or letters of recommendation.
 Some schools require a minimum score on the Graduate Record Examination (GRE) or the GRE Psychology Subject Test.
-Students from outside the United States may need an English proficiency test.
+Individuals from outside the United States may need an English proficiency test.

 If your bachelor's degree is in an area other than psychology, you may need to take prerequisite courses in psychology or a related field before taking the doctoral courses.